kayg04/kayg.org/content/Permanent Notes/Full Ratio.md

 ---
-Created: 2024-02-04 20:57
+date: 2024-02-04 20:57
 Type: Permanent Note
 ---
 ## ❓ What?

 The maximum / threshold percentage of disk space usage before an OSD is considered `full`.
-This happens after usage has crossed and [[Nearfull Ratio]] Ratio].
+This happens after usage has crossed and [[Nearfull Ratio]].
 The default value is 0.95 or 95% of the total available space / capacity.

 ## ❔ Why?